phambinh0826/ML1/docs/source/chapter_2/index.rst

-Lecture 2: 2.
-Efficient models - reduce dimensionality with LDA in Python
+Lecture 2: Efficient models - reduce dimensionality with LDA in Python
 ====================

 .. toctree::
    :maxdepth: 1

-   2. Efficient models - reduce dimensionality with LDA in Python.jpynb lesson_2
+   2. Efficient models - reduce dimensionality with LDA in Python.ipynb
-   lesson_3